This set of Frequently Asked Questions does not deal with bans or appeals information for people subject to a ban.

 There have been unsuccessful attempts to overturn Pubwatch bans through Judicial Review.
 The two most recent notable cases in Buckingham and Haverhill saw the claimants attempt to link the activities of the Police and other public bodies with the management and processes of the Pubwatch schemes.
 More information and advice on this important issue will be found in the National Pubwatch Good Practice Guide but also see Who should run a Pubwatch?

-If a Pubwatch scheme intends to store or share information such as CCTV images as a Watch between its members, it should register its activity with the Data Commissioner.
+If a Pubwatch scheme intends to store or share information such as CCTV images between its members, it should register its activity with the Data Commissioner.
 Registration is an easy process which can be carried out online and is subject to a relatively modest fee.
 In addition you should produce your own protocol for the secure handling of data by Watch members.
 Any data; which includes photographic images, should be dealt with sensitively.
+GDPR and DPA 2018 in the context of Pubwatch are explained in greater detail in the NPW Good Practice Guide.
 A sample data sharing protocol can be found on our website.

 The Police may also be willing to provide you with police photographs of banned individuals, but this will be at their discretion and will be for a police purpose e.g. prevention of crime and disorder.
 It will also be subject to a locally agreed data sharing agreement.
 Police forces deal with this issue in different ways.
 Some will produce a folder of police photographs which has to be signed for by the Watch member; others will share them by using a system such as Pubwatch Online where the member has to use a secure password to access the site and the photograph is given a watermark to show who has downloaded an image.